Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 Distinguished French and New Zealand scholars contributed to an accompanying catalogue.

-Casting the Net: A history of Akaroa's Fishing Industry
+Casting the Net: A History of Akaroa's Fishing Industry

 September 2005